plastikfan/jaxine/README.md

 # jaxine
 Another XML to JSON converter but with additional attribute inheritance and element consolidation.
-Jaxine uses [xmldom](https://www.npmjs.com/package/xmldom) and [xpath](https://www.npmjs.com/package/xpath) as it primary dependencies in performing XML to JSON conversion.
+Jaxine uses [xmldom](https://www.npmjs.com/package/xmldom) and [xpath](https://www.npmjs.com/package/xpath) as its primary dependencies in performing XML to JSON conversion.
 It also takes a slightly different approach to parsing XML in that it is selective in nature, reflecting how clients would use an xpath expression to selectively access certain portions of a document rather than processing the document as a whole.

-  Currently, the output generated is of a fixed nature.
-(It is planned in the future if needs arises, that the user will be able to pass in a spec object that describes the shape of the transformation to be applied.)

 ## Install